abraspin/budget-tracker/README.md

 See your cumulative balance on a pretty graph!

-Meets all requirements of a PWA (Progressive Web App) and includes downloadable and offline functionality!
+Meets all requirements of a PWA (Progressive Web App) and includes downloadable and offline functionality.

 ---